speckofstardust/speckofstardust/README.md

 👋Hi there!
-I'm Sharmada S (@speckofstardust), 3rd year Computer Science Enginnering student in Banglore Institute of Technology
+I'm Sharmada S (@speckofstardust), final year Computer Science and Enginnering student in Banglore Institute of Technology(BIT).

-🔭 I’m currently working on problem solving for competitive programming
+🔭 I’m currently working on problem solving for competitive programming.
-🌱 I’m currently learning Data Structure and Algorithms
+🌱 I’m currently poking around different Operating Systems to satisfy my curiosity.
 😄 Pronouns: she/her
-⚡ Fun fact: I love turtles
+⚡ Fun fact: I love turtles.
 <!--
 **speckofstardust/speckofstardust** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.